iproduct/course-spring5/README.md

 # course-spring5
-Demos and examples from course Introduction to Spring 5 provided by IPT - Intellectual Products &amp; Technologies
+Demos and examples from course Introduction to Spring 5 provided by IPT - Intellectual Products &amp; Technologies For Spring 5 Course in FMI see the Wiki of this repo: https://github.com/iproduct/course-spring5/wiki

 ## Details